-In addition to the candidate’s education and experience, the promotion recommendation shall include substantive evidence of the candidate's progress toward developing the capabilities for performing at the level expected of research professionals in the same field holding senior research staff ranks at Georgia Tech.
+In addition to the candidate’s education and experience, the promotion recommendation shall include substantive evidence of the candidate's progress toward developing the capabilities for performing at the level expected of research professionals in the same field holding senior Research Faculty ranks at Georgia Tech.
 Such evidence might consist of papers published or contributed to, significant managerial efforts on sponsored projects, products developed and delivered to the sponsor community such as software or hardware and documented impacts of these products, or equivalent teaching responsibilities performed in an instructional unit.

 Senior Research Scientist

 This rank requires one (1) of the following:

 - A Master’s degree and seven (7) years of relevant full-time experience after completion of that degree,

 - A Master’s degree and nine (9) years of relevant full-time experience after completion of a Bachelor’s degree, or

 - A Doctoral degree and four (4) years' relevant full-time experience.

 The rank of Senior Research Scientist is reserved for those professionals who have demonstrated a level of scholarly achievement and technical, managerial, and entrepreneurial productivity commensurate with the highest standards of Georgia Tech.
 Achievements should include recognized contributions to their specific technical disciplines; supervision of other research professionals through review and approval of proposals, technical reports and other communications; and representation of Georgia Tech to external organizations for the purpose of obtaining, managing, and performing high-quality sponsored research programs.
 Preference will be shown for qualified personnel holding a Doctoral degree in their specified discipline.

 In addition to the basic requirements, above, demonstrated superior performance of professional duties is required as follows: